RicardoMorim/lapr2-ISEP-Project/docs/sprintA/us001/01.requirements-engineering/Readme.md

 * **AC1:** All required fields must be filled in.
 * **AC2:** The task reference must have at least 5 alphanumeric characters.
-* **AC3:** When creating a task with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.
+* **AC3:** When creating a skill with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US004 - Create a task category".
+* There is a dependency on "US004 - Add a skill to a collaborator".

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * a reference
     * a designation
-    * an informal description
-    * a technical description
-    * an estimated duration
-    * an estimated cost

 * Selected data:
-    * a task category
+    * none

 **Output Data:**